Skip to content

 An Expression of Sharing

-The songbook is an expression of sharing what has been learned.
+The songbook shares what has been learned.
 When we learn, share…and share again, our stories, music, and memories live on.
 It’s the sharing that keeps this vital information alive through the generations.
 This is what Eddie’s teachers urged him to do.

 He Pūʻolo Aloha no Lāhainā